James Garner as Philip Marlowe, cynical private detective

 The first scene finds Garner stepping out of his Plymouth and dropping his shades to below his eyes… not removing them immediately, but instead visually communicating his disdain for his slummy surroundings.
 Marlowe’s black-framed sunglasses have a wraparound shape and long, curved lenses similar to the Ray-Ban Balorama, which had been developed only two years earlier and, two years later, would be the outdoor eyewear of choice for Clint Eastwood in Dirty Harry.

-Marlowe’s steel wristwatch follows the emerging mid-sixties fashion with its black dial and black leather strap.
+Marlowe’s steel wristwatch follows the emerging mid-sixties fashion with its black dial and black leather strap, likely James Garner’s own Heuer Carrera 3647N racing watch with twin sub-registers that would also appear on The Rockford Files.

 Unlike Jim Rockford, Garner’s Philip Marlowe has no reservations about arming himself for his considerably dangerous profession.
 In a black leather shoulder holster, he first carries a snub-nosed Smith & Wesson Model 10 revolver with a blued steel frame, rounded wooden grips, and a two-inch barrel.
 The Model 10 originated as the Smith & Wesson “Military & Police” model just before the dawn of the 20th century and remains the quintessential American police revolver with its six-round cylinder and .38 Special round.